hkuno/ompi_man_rst/rst/ompi/mpi/man/man3/MPI_File_get_size.3.rst

         INTEGER*MPI_OFFSET_KIND SIZE

-where :ref:`MPI_ADDRESS_KIND` is a constant defined in mpif.h and gives the length of the declared integer in bytes.
+where MPI_ADDRESS_KIND is a constant defined in mpif.h and gives the length of the declared integer in bytes.

 ERRORS